 - Once the access door is open screw the black knob back into place

 so it does not get lost.

-- When installing a filter holder ensure the locking screw is
+- If installing a filter, first ensure that the locking bolt

 so a firm grip is required when inserting or removing it.